And say goodbye to some of my money too………………………

-Found one place in Ueno, right across the Ueno station.
-This is very memorable experience for me too because: it is absolutely delicious.
+Found one place in Ueno, right across from the Ueno station.
+This is a very memorable experience for me too because: it is absolutely delicious.
 AND IT IS CHEAP.
 Imagine 1 plate is 150 yen and 1 yen = IDR 130 so it makes around IDR 19,500 per plate whereas sushi here is like IDR 35,000 – 55,000.
-Long story short, I ate like 7 or 8 plate with miso shiru too AND IT WAS THE BEST DINNER I HAD before my flight back to Jakarta… I love to end my day with something memorable.
+Long story short, I ate like 7 or 8 plates with miso shiru too AND IT WAS THE BEST DINNER I HAD before my flight back to Jakarta… I love to end my day with something memorable.

 Public bath.
 Like, taking a bath, in public, in public bath, with other people

 After sushi, I met with Soe, my long time friend in university back in 2004.
-We had a great chat (like, really great chat!) and I told her that next time I go back to Tokyo, I want to try a public bath.
+We had a great chat (like a really great chat!) and I told her that next time I go back to Tokyo, I want to try a public bath.
 And she was like, “Let’s do it now”.
 And I looked at her with watery eyes and said, “I love you even more” (not like that lesbian romantic scene where we ended up together naked in a public bath, not even close though).

 It all comes to an end.
 But it’s not the end.

 Every time I visit a place, I always explore the possibility of me coming back to that place.
 It can come from different things: the vibe, the culture, the people, the easiness to navigate/ transport, how I feel when I step out from the airport, the system, everything! – and I’d definitely go back to Tokyo one day.
 (I am very sure about that!!)